ViewComfy/ViewComfy/README.md

 ## Installation and demo

-#Demo video and installation guide
+**Demo video and installation guide**
 [![Installation Guide](https://github.com/user-attachments/assets/8b6f6b0d-859a-4a98-80b5-664591160512)](https://youtu.be/sG2elA1bdrg)

 For a  more detailed guide on how to set up ViewMode and share your app with ngrok you can refer to our blog: <https://www.viewcomfy.com/blog/turn-a-comfyui-workflow-into-an-app>

+# Usage
 ## Form Editor

 You can drag and drop your ComfyUI workflow_api.json file into the form editor.
 It will then generate a new form that you can use to configure the inputs that will be displayed on the playground.

 ## Playground

 The Playground is a simplified UI where you can run your workflows.
-It can easily be turned into a sharable web app using a service like ngrok.
+It can easily be turned into a sharable web app using a service like ngrok or ViewComfy cloud.

 ### How to use it